TokenFormer: Rethinking Transformer Scaling with Tokenized Model Parameters: Methodology

 \textbf{Pattention Layer.} Let the input tokens and output tokens be represented as $\mathcal{I} \in \mathbb{R}^{T \times d_1}$ and $\mathcal{O} \in \mathbb{R}^{T \times d_2}$, where $T$ is the sequence length, and $d_1$ and $d_2$ are the input and output dimensions, respectively.
 To implement our Pattention mechanism, we introduce two sets of $n$ learnable parameter tokens: $K_P \in \mathbb{R}^{n \times d_1}$ representing the keys, and $V_P \in \mathbb{R}^{n \times d_2}$ representing the values.
 The output $\mathcal{O}$ from the scaled dot-product Pattention layer is computed as:

 where $\Theta$ is a modified softmax operation for stable optimization of Pattention layer.
-The output Pattention scores, $S \in \mathbb{R}^{n \times n}$, are formulated as,

-where $A$ is the score derived from $(X \cdot K_P^{\top})$, $\tau$ is the scale factor, which is set to $\sqrt{n}$ by default, and $f$ is a non-linearity function, which in our formulation is set to the GeLU function~\citep{hendrycks2016gaussian}.
-This design improves gradient stability in our architecture and results in better performance compared to the standard softmax operation~(see Appendix \ref{appedix:grad} and Table \ref{tab:softmax} for details).
+Standard softmax involves two steps: applying an element-wise exponential to the input matrix and then performing L1 normalization along the token dimension.
+Our modified softmax replaces this with L2 normalization along the token dimension, followed by applying the GeLU activation to each element.
+This design improves gradient stability in our architecture, smooths the attention scores, and results in better performance compared to the standard softmax operation~(see Appendix \ref{appedix:grad} and Table \ref{tab:softmax} for details).

 Our Pattention layer employs a cross-attention mechanism to manage interactions between tokens and parameters, thereby fully preserving the adaptability characteristic of attention mechanisms.
 Similar to how self-attention in Transformer models handles sequences with variable lengths, our Pattention layer is designed to process a flexible number of parameters independently of the input and output channel dimensions used in feature projection.
 This allows network parameters to be expanded seamlessly along the parameter token axis, enabling the effective reuse of pre-trained weights and offering a naturally incremental manner for model scaling.